To avoid retesting you must keep your license valid and maintain category certifications.

 MDA accepts certification (reciprocity) in certain states for residents of those states in lieu of testing to obtain a Minnesota pesticide applicator license.
 See Reciprocity for more information.

-A pesticide license identification card will be issued when the required exams have been passed and all other licensing requirements are met.
+A pesticide license is available on our webpage as soon as the license is issued.
+An identification card is printed and mailed to the applicator's company address.
 The license and identification card are not transferable to other individuals.
-Applicators must notify MDA immediately when changing employers as the license becomes invalid when an applicator leaves an employer.
+Applicators must notify the MDA immediately when changing employers as the license becomes invalid when an applicator leaves an employer.

-Pesticide applicators may not commercially apply any pesticide UNTIL they receive the license identification card, either the electronic facsimile from our webpage or the plastic wallets-sized card.
-Noncommercial applicators may not apply restricted use pesticides as part of their job UNTIL they receive the license identification card, either the electronic facsimile from our webpage or the plastic wallets-sized card.
+Pesticide applicators may not commercially apply any pesticide UNTIL the license has been issued and must have the identification card in their in possession, either the electronic facsimile from our webpage or the plastic wallets-sized card.
+Noncommercial applicators may not apply restricted use pesticides as part of their job UNTIL the license has been issued and must have the identification in their possession, either the electronic facsimile from our webpage or the plastic wallets-sized card.
 Minnesota law requires pesticide applicators to carry a valid license identification card whenever applying general or restricted use pesticides.
-A license identification card (plastic wallets-sized) is issued and mailed along with the applicator license.
+As a courtesy, a license identification card (plastic wallets-sized) is mailed along with the applicator license.

 License Structural Pest Control Applicators must be employed by a licensed company.
 See Structural Pest Control Applicator License Requirements for more information.